cunnie/writings/i_am_become_forever.md

 Unless.

-Unless the fusion reaction's pace was kept low enough so that rather than killing her, it would allow her to absorb the energy.
+Unless the laser was somehow blocked, preventing it from entering the tokamak, preventing fusion.

 But how?